How do credit card numbers get stolen?

 Protecting yourself and others from credit card fraud

 - Check your credit reports.
 All three major credit bureaus allow one free credit check per year.
 You'll want to do this to confirm that all the activity in your reports is accurate.
-If you'd like to try Chase's free service called Credit Journey, you can get alerts when there are changes to your credit report or when your personal information is exposed in a data breach.
+If you'd like to try Chase's free service called Credit Journey, you can get alerts when we see changes to your credit report or when your personal information is exposed in a data breach.

 - Don't offer personally identifiable information over email or phone.
 If you receive an email or call claiming there is an “emergency" and you must supply your personal details or credit card number, do not comply.
 It is likely a fraud scheme.